WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 Can I drink fresh milk drawn from a cow?

-You will hear people say that they drink fresh milk drawn from a cow and they are healthy.
-However, this is not advisable, since many medical reports say consuming raw milk can cause diseases and illness.
+You will hear people say they drink fresh milk from a cow and are healthy.
+However, this is not advisable.
+Many medical reports say consuming raw milk can cause serious diseases, illness, and even death.
 Hence, it is always recommended to consume fresh pasteurized milk stored at 4° C (39° F) or less.

 If you have a milk-able healthy cow in your village/rural home housed in a hygienic shelter, the raw milk from the cow can be consumed after boiling it for 5 minutes.
-Store the remaining milk at 4° C (39° F) or less and boil it once again before consuming it.
+Store the remaining milk at 4° C (39° F) or less.
+Boil it again before consuming it.

 How can I protect my family from diseases/illnesses caused by milk consumption?